An Activity-Based Model of Transport Demand for Greater Melbourne: Results

 \subsection{Destination attraction}

-In order to determine if the spatial variation of the destination activities were captured, Figure \ref{fig:destination-attraction} compares actual and weighted expected destination probabilities aggregated to \gls{sa3} regions.
-It is important to note that the spatial variation of home locations was not plotted as the number of home locations for each \gls{sa1} is a value that is explicitly used when generating the synthetic population.
+In order to determine if the spatial variation of the destination activities was captured, Figure \ref{fig:destination-attraction} compares actual and weighted expected destination probabilities aggregated to \gls{sa3} regions.
+It is important to note that the spatial variation of home locations has not been plotted as the number of home locations for each \gls{sa1} is a value that is explicitly used when generating the synthetic population.

-It is important to note that for commercial, park, and work activities, one of the \gls{sa3} regions has a much larger chance of being selected as it is the region containing Melbourne's \gls{cbd}.
+It is also important to note that for commercial, park, and work activities, one of the \gls{sa3} regions had a much higher chance of being selected as it is the region containing Melbourne's \gls{cbd}.
 In general, \gls{sa3} regions had similar expected and actual probabilities regardless of destination type, indicating a good fit for destination selection.
 The park destination type did however display larger variation, likely due to being a comparatively unpopular activity and therefore having fewer trips.
-This was also the case to a lesser extent for the education activities.
-Additionally, all destination types displayed a large variance in probabilities along with a positive correlation, indicating that the spatial variation is being represented.
+This was also the case to a lesser extent for education activities.
+Additionally, all destination types show a large variance in probabilities along with a positive correlation, indicating that the spatial variation has been represented.